Jeanne de Clisson: Second marriage

-Guy then married into the de Blois faction to Marie de Blois, who was also a niece of Phillip VI of France.
-Guy, however, unexpectedly died on 26 March 1331, and his heritage passed to his daughter Jeanne of Penthièvre.
+Guy then married into the de Blois faction to Marie de Blois, who was also a niece of Philip VI of France.
+Guy died unexpectedly on 26 March 1331, and his heritage passed to his daughter Jeanne of Penthièvre.

 Marriage to Olivier IV de Clisson

-In 1330, Jeanne married Olivier IV de Clisson, a wealthy Breton, holding a castle at Clisson, a manor house in Nantes and lands at Blain.
+In 1330, Jeanne married Olivier IV de Clisson, a wealthy Breton who held a castle at Clisson, a manor house in Nantes, and lands at Blain.
 Olivier was initially married to Blanche de Bouville (died 1329).
+Olivier had a son, Jean, with this first marriage, who would go on to inherit his mother's lands as the Lord of Milly, near Paris.

-Jeanne, a recent widow herself of the Lord of Chateaubriant, controlled areas in Poitou just south of the Breton border from Beauvoir-sur-Mer in the west to Châteaumur in the southeast of Clisson.
-In the marriage contract, there is evidence of Jeanne ensuring the inheritances of her children from her previous marriage was legally secured.
+Jeanne, a recent widow herself of the Lord of Châteaubriant, controlled areas in Poitou just south of the Breton border from Beauvoir-sur-Mer in the west to Châteaumur in the southeast of Clisson.
+In the marriage contract, there is evidence of Jeanne ensuring that the inheritances of her children from her previous marriage was legally secured.
 Combining these assets made Jeanne and Olivier the seigneurial power (senior Lord of an area) in the border region of Brittany.
 Jeanne and Olivier eventually had five children: